 Mean score of companies in the Extra-Territorial Organizations industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the European Banking Authority (EBA) reported total carbon emissions of approximately 1,486,986 kg CO2e, with significant contributions from Scope 3 emissions, particularly from business travel (about 1,263,172 kg CO2e) and fuel and energy-related activities (about 53,477 kg CO2e).
 The EBA has set ambitious energy reduction targets, aiming for a 10% decrease in energy consumption by 2023, using 2019 as a baseline.
-Additionally, they plan to achieve a 5% reduction in energy consumption in their buildings by 2023, based on 2022 levels.
-The EBA's emissions data does not specify Scope 1 or Scope 2 emissions, and there are no reported emissions from these scopes.
-The authority's commitment to reducing its carbon footprint aligns with broader industry standards and climate initiatives, although specific Science-Based Targets (SBTi) have not been established.
-The EBA's environmental strategies reflect a proactive approach to sustainability within the financial sector, headquartered in Great Britain.
+Additionally, they are targeting a 5% reduction in energy consumption in their buildings from a 2022 baseline.
+For 2024, the EBA's emissions data indicates about 1,450 kg CO2e from employee-related activities and 70 kg CO2e from other sources, although specific scopes for these emissions were not disclosed.
+The EBA's commitment to reducing its carbon footprint aligns with broader industry standards and reflects a proactive approach to climate action.
+Overall, the EBA's initiatives demonstrate a clear commitment to sustainability and reducing their environmental impact, with ongoing efforts to monitor and improve their carbon emissions profile.

 Access structured emissions data, company-specific emission factors, and source documents